lucasvegi/Elixir-Code-Smells/README.md

 ## About

-This catalog was proposed by Lucas Vegi and Marco Tulio Valente, [ASERG/DCC/UFMG][ASERG] members, by means of scientific research.
+This catalog was proposed by Lucas Vegi and Marco Tulio Valente, [ASERG/DCC/UFMG][ASERG] members.

 It was originally published in a paper at International Conference on Program Comprehension ([ICPC 2022 ERA][ICPC-ERA]).
+More info is available at the paper's preprint copy [arXiv.org][preprint-copy].

 Please feel free to make pull requests and suggestions ([Discussions][Discussions] tab).